-George Davis was arrested today by Deputy United States Marshal L. M. Smyth, immediately on his being released from jail after having served about half of a former sentence of six months for selling laquor without a license.
-He was pardoned through the clemency of Mayor Bransford, with the understanding that the federal authorities would be given a chance to re-arrest him for selling liquor without having a government license.
-He was taken before Com missioner Baldwin this afternoon for his preliminary hearing, and will no doubt be bound over to await the action of the grand jury which meets n November.
+George Davis was arrested today by Deputy United States Marshal L. M. Smyth, immediately on his being released from jail after having served about half of a former sentence of ix months for selling laquor without a license.
+He was pardoned through he clemency of Mayor Bransford, with the understanding that the federal authorities would be given a chance to re-arrest him for selling liquor without having a government license.
+He was taken before Com-missioner Baldwin this afternoon for his preliminary hearing, and will no doubt be bound over to await the action of the grand jury which meets his way with the prisoner.

-Deputy Sheriff Frank Stoors, who traveled all the way from Michigan to Los Angeles to get James Olmstead, wanted in Michigan for grand larceny, arrived here from the coast this afternoon and lodged his prisoner in the city jail.
-He remained there until this evening when the officer continued on his way with the prisoner.
+Deputy Sheriff Frank Stoors, who raveled all the way from Michigan to Los Angeles to get James Olmstead, wanted in Michigan for grand larceny, arrived here from the coast this afteroon and lodged his prisoner in city jall.
+He remained there until this evening when the officer continued on